Nehmer Claims: What You Need to Know

 Unfortunately, only veterans with duty or visitation (i.e. “boots on the ground”) in the Republic of Vietnam, or on its inland waterways, between January 9, 1962, and May 7, 1975, make up the class of veterans affected by the Nehmer review.
 If you’re not sure you qualify, read our post about what counts as “boots on the ground” in Vietnam.

-Unfortunately, veterans that served in the Korean DMZ or Thailand are not considered part of the Nehmer class.
-But service connection may still be possible.
+This means that veterans who served in the Korean DMZ or Thailand are not considered part of the Nehmer class.
+However, service connection may still be possible.

 If a Nehmer class member dies before receiving benefits, VA will pay any unpaid retroactive benefits to the first individual listed below that is in existence at the time of payment: